By Melanie Hasty-Grant

 - Pray together.
 This keeps the relationship focused and embraces the spiritual component to marriage.
 Hearing your spouse pray over you and you them creates a special bond and intimacy.

 Love is an unconditional commitment to an imperfect person.
 To love somebody isn’t just a strong feeling.
 It is a decision, a judgement and a promise.
 You are responsible for finding ways to let your partner know that you love them.
 In addition to the above recommendations, talk to your spouse about how they feel loved.
 Utilize resources available to you.
 The 5 Love Languages website has a really informative tool to help you understand best how you and your spouse feel loved.
 It’s easy and it’s free.
 This year try focusing on creating and investing in experiences and your relationships instead of things.
 I think you will find it’s the best investment of all.
 For more information about investing and personal finance go to www.waterstonewealth.com or call 918-272-1120.
-Melanie Hasty-Grant, Experienced Licensed Professional Counselor and Managing Principal at Waterstone Private Wealth Management.
+Melanie Hasty-Grant, Experienced Licensed Professional Counselor and Founding Partner at Waterstone Private Wealth Management.

 Securities offered through Cetera Advisor Networks, LLC, Member FINRA/SIPC.
 Investement advisory services offered through CWM, LLC, and SEC Registered Investment Advisor.
 Cetera Advisor Networks LLC is under separate ownership from any other named entity.